e3nn/e3nn/docs/api/o3/o3_sh.rst

     )
     fig.show()

-Each point on the sphere has 3 component.
+Each point on the sphere has 3 components.
 If we plot the value of each of the 3 component separately we obtain the following figure:

 .. jupyter-execute::

     plot(r)

 :math:`Y^1` is the identity function.
-Now lets compute :math:`Y^2`, for this we take the tensor product of ``r`` with ``r`` and extract the :math:`L=2` part of it.
+Now let's compute :math:`Y^2`, for this we take the tensor product :math:`r \otimes r` and extract the :math:`L=2` part of it.

 .. jupyter-execute::